CashScript/cashscript/website/docs/guides/optimization.md

 ## Modular Contract Design

-An alternative to optimizing your contract to shrink it in size is to redesign your contract to use a composable architecture so the contract logic is separated out in to multiple componenets which only some of which can be used in a transaction and hence shrink your contract size.
+An alternative to optimizing your contract to shrink in size is to redesign your contract to use a composable architecture.
+The contract logic is separated out in to multiple components of which only some can be used in a transaction, and hence shrink your contract size.

 ### NFT contract functions

-The concept of having NFT functions was firt introduced by the [Jedex demo](https://github.com/bitjson/jedex#demonstrated-concepts) and was first implemented in a CashScript contract by the [FexCash DEX](https://github.com/fex-cash/fex/blob/main/whitepaper/fex_whitepaper.md).
-The concept is that by authenticating NFTs you can make each function a separate contract with the same tokenId.
-This way you can offload logic from the main contract and one function NFT contract attached to the main contract on spending so the other contract functions exist as unused UTXOs separate from the transaction.
+The concept of having NFT functions was first introduced by the [Jedex demo](https://github.com/bitjson/jedex#demonstrated-concepts) and was first implemented in a CashScript contract by the [FexCash DEX](https://github.com/fex-cash/fex/blob/main/whitepaper/fex_whitepaper.md).
+The concept is that by authenticating NFTs, you can make each function a separate contract with the same tokenId.
+This way, you can offload logic from the main contract.
+One function NFT contract is attached to the main contract during spending, while the other contract functions exist as unused UTXOs, separate from the transaction.

 :::tip
 By using function NFTs you can use a modular contract design where the contract functions are offloaded to different UTXOs, each identifiable by the main contract by using the same tokenId.